Skip to main content

 After defining a virtual population (VPOP) and protocol, you can run a trial in Jinko to simulate different experimental conditions.
 This section explains how to create and run a trial using the Jinko API.

 Before creating a trial, you need to define measures that represent the trial's endpoints.
 A measure represents a specific outcome or metric that will be tracked during the trial (e.g., survival rate, biomarker concentration).
-These measures are then attached to the trial.
+These measures are attached to the trial as a Simple Output Set or an Advanced Output Set.

 {